ughe/ServeWPM/README.md

 Finally, go to admin on the 8000 port (i.e. [127.0.0.1:8000/admin](http://127.0.0.1:8000/admin)) and log in.

 For reference, the models were generated with `python $JUPYTER_CONFIG_DIR/manage.py inspectdb > $JUPYTER_CONFIG_DIR/export/models.py`.
 The output file `models.py` needs to be edited to conform to Django's rules about `id`'s.

-# Deploying to AWS

-## Warning:
-ServeWPM is fine for local development.
-It is not advised to deploy online without caution.
-Security concerns include Jupyter Notebook's root access, preset passwords, [secret key](https://docs.djangoproject.com/en/1.11/ref/settings/#std:setting-SECRET_KEY), and more.

-## Process
-First, compress four items together: the `Dockerfile`, `notebooks`, `ServeWPM` and `.ebextensions`.

-For example, in unix you might use: `zip -r -X ServeWPM.zip .ebextensions Dockerfile notebooks ServeWPM`.
-On Windows, too, make sure to zip each individual item together, do not compress the parent directory.

-In the AWS console, go to [ElasticBeanstalk](https://console.aws.amazon.com/elasticbeanstalk).
-Create a new environment in a new application.
-For the `Platform` choose `Preconfigured platform` then `Docker`.
-For `Application Code` choose `Upload your code` and upload the compressed project.
-Finally, choose `Create environment`.
-The deploy may take at least fifteen minutes as it builds the image instead of using a pre-built one.